iiPythonx/nightwatch/README.md

 # Installation

+> [!NOTE]
+> If you want a Nightwatch experience that "just works", check the [release branch](https://github.com/iiPythonx/nightwatch/tree/release).

 As an end-user, you have multiple clients to pick from when it comes to accessing Nightwatch.
 Here are two of the standard clients for you to choose from:
 - Terminal Client ([based on urwid](https://urwid.org/index.html))